vishalgwu/Multi-Agent-/Report_Gen/Arxiv/Proposals/2024/Fall/1/proposal_1.md

 ## 1 Objective:

-            The goal of this project is to convert all the Neural Network Deisgn Demos from Pyqt to streamlit.
+            The goal of this project is to convert all the Neural Network Design Demos from Pyqt to streamlit.
+            Currently all the demos are in pyqt environment and we a

 ![Figure 1: Example figure](2024_Fall_1.png)